vikassy/qa-browsertests/README.md

     gem install bundler
     bundle install

+If you're not using rvm to manage your Ruby versions, you will need to run the commands as root (using `sudo`).

 Environment variable MEDIAWIKI_PASSWORD is required for tests tagged `@login`.
 For local testing, create a user named `Selenium_user` on your local wiki and export the password as the value for this variable.
 For example: